aosabook/500lines/modeller/chapter.md

             child_node.color_index = color.MIN_COLOR
         self.aabb = AABB([0.0, 0.0, 0.0], [0.5, 1.1, 0.5])
 ``````````````````````````````````````````
-You might observe that the Nodes form a tree data structure.
+You might observe that the `Node` objects form a tree data structure.
 The `render` function, through hierarchical nodes, does a depth-first traversal through the
 tree.
-As it traverses, it keeps a stack of modelview matrices used for conversion into the world space.
+As it traverses, it keeps a stack of `ModelView` matrices, used for conversion into the world space.
-At each step, it pushes the current modelview matrix onto the stack, and when it completes rendering of all child nodes,
+At each step, it pushes the current `ModelView` matrix onto the stack, and when it completes rendering of all child nodes,
-it pops the matrix off the stack, leaving the parent node's modelview matrix at the top of the stack.
+it pops the matrix off the stack, leaving the parent node's `ModelView` matrix at the top of the stack.

 By making the `Node` class extensible in this way, we can add new types of shapes to the scene without changing any of the other code for scene
 manipulation and rendering.
-Using `Node` concept to abstract away the fact that one `Scene` object may have many children is known as the Composite Design Pattern.
+Using the node concept to abstract away the fact that one `Scene` object may have many children is known as the Composite Design Pattern.

 ### User Interaction
 Now that our modeller is capable of storing and displaying the scene, we need a way to interact with it.
 There are two types of interactions that we need to facilitate.
-First, we need capabilities to change the viewing perspective of the scene.
+First, we need the capability of changing the viewing perspective of the scene.
 We want to be able to move the eye, or camera, around the scene.
-Secondly, we need to be able to add new Nodes and to modify Nodes in the scene.
+Second, we need to be able to add new nodes and to modify nodes in the scene.

 To enable user interaction, we need to know when the user presses keys or moves the mouse.
-Luckily, the Operating System already knows when these events happen.
+Luckily, the operating system already knows when these events happen.
 GLUT allows us to register a function to be called whenever a certain event occurs.
 We write functions to interpret key presses and mouse movement, and tell GLUT to call those functions when the corresponding keys are pressed.
-Once we know keys the user is pressing, we need to interpret the input and apply the intended actions to the scene.
+Once we know which keys the user is pressing, we need to interpret the input and apply the intended actions to the scene.

-The logic for listening to operating system events and interpreting their meaning is encapsultated in the `Interaction` class.
+The logic for listening to operating system events and interpreting their meaning is found in the `Interaction` class.
 The `Viewer` class we wrote earlier owns the single instance of `Interaction`.
 We will use the GLUT callback mechanism to register functions to be called when a mouse button is pressed (`glutMouseFunc`), when the mouse is moved (`glutMotionFunc`), when a keyboard button is pressed (`glutKeyboardFunc`), and when the arrow keys are pressed (`glutSpecialFunc`).
 We'll see the functions that handle input events shortly.